 Living on the doorstep of an Auckland Regional Park, we have access to great hiking trails, a variety of beaches, and farm animals – in this case, sheep and cows.
-We all know the city girl in me is still intimidated by the cows, even after living in New Zealand for 12 years.
-Thankfully, today’s story is about sheep and lambs.
+We all know the city girl in me is still intimidated by the cows, even after living in New Zealand for so long.

-What is Docking?
+What is docking?

 Before I left the house, I looked up docking lambs: “Docking is the intentional removal of part of an animal’s tail.”
 At that moment my enthusiasm for the day drained a bit, but my curiosity took over.
 Why would anyone intentionally remove a lamb’s tail?

 The eggs hatch and the maggots eat the flesh of the lamb, and in the process poison the sheep, resulting in an illness called Flystrike.
 It is far worse than anything that takes place during the docking process.

 Not sure exactly what to expect, I hopped on one of the “mules” and the team headed up the paddock that houses twin lambs.

 This was a tough day for me.
-My compassionate side couldn’t understand why they would do this, but my rational knows it is far better than the alternative.
+My compassionate side couldn’t understand why they would do this, but my rational side knows it is far better than the alternative.